SkafteNicki/dtu_mlops/s5_continuous_integration/pre_commit.md

     Consider adding `pre-commit` to a `requirements_dev.txt` file, as it is a development tool.

-2. Next create the sample file
+2. Next create the sample file:

     ```bash
     pre-commit sample-config > .pre-commit-config.yaml
     ```

 3. The sample file already contains 4 hooks.
-Make sure you understand what each do and if you need them at all.
+Make sure you understand what each does and if you need them at all.

 4. `pre-commit` works by hooking into the `git commit` command, running whenever that command is run.
 For this to work, we need to install the hooks into `git commit`.
 Run